Barbie™ family and other principal characters

 In recent years Mattel has sold a wide range of Barbie® dolls aimed specifically at collectors, including Porcelain versions,

-Also a collectible doll evolved the popularity of Holiday Barbie, which was introduced in 1988, and in 2013 celebrate the silver anniversary
+Also a collectible doll evolved the popularity of Holiday Barbie, which was introduced in 1988, and in 2018 celebrate 30th anniversary.

 Beginning in 2001, Mattel began to differentiate Barbies into different classifications using Label Colors.
 The current classifications are: